Adoption Education Classes are important for Adoptive Parents & Agencies

 I ask, how many of you in the adoption profession have heard of such a story?
 Why do you suppose that the case ended up to such extreme measures?
 It all lies with education of the adoptive parents.
 If these parents learned the main reason why this child had been acting out was fear of the unknown, inability to understand the new language and loss of the familiar, they may have been better able to help him to adjust.
 These are significant changes to the world of these little children.

 Parents that expect to adopt a child and immediately place him in GAP clothing and anticipate him to function in our society without difficulties and a great deal of effort on their behalf are in for a rude awakening.

 If you as a parent do not have the knowledge to identify when your child is having a problem, you will not be able to help him.
 After guiding the mother on how to handle the child, and instructing her to take some basic parenting and discipline classes, the mother was better able to care for her newly adopted children and they doing very well now.

-Our on-line courses are designed to educate and empower prospective adoptive parents with the education that they need in order to have a successful adoption process.
+Courses designed to educate and empower prospective adoptive parents to have a successful adoption process.

 - Classes written by Physicians, Nurse practitioners, Psychologist and social workers in the field.

 - Classes organized by the curriculum provided by the Department of State according to the Hague convention.

 - General Parenting classes also available.

 - Accountability – “students” successfully pass an online quiz after viewing each seminar.

 - Classes from the privacy of your own home.